qntfy/kazaam/README.md

 but understand sometimes time-constraints or licensing issues prevent this.
 See the API documentation for details on how to write and register custom transforms.

+Due to performance considerations, Kazaam does not fully validate that input data is valid JSON.
+The `IsJson()` function is provided for convenience if this functionality is needed, it may significantly slow down use of Kazaam.

 ## Specification Support
 Kazaam currently supports the following transforms:
 - shift